Can I Survive Acute Myeloid Leukemia�(AML)? What Is My Prognosis?

 These are the facts according to�statistics from the National Cancer Institute.
 However, it is important to understand that your actual survival rate varies greatly depending on the subtype of AML you have and other factors:

-The five-year survival rate varies slightly based on race and gender:
+The 5-year survival rate varies slightly based on race and gender:

 Other factors that affect your prognosis